Blue Foods, Bright Futures

 Darlene Khalafi, Business Innovation Specialist for Local Ocean Seafood’s 100% Fish Program, with the newest innovation, Savory Salmon Bone Broth

-In Philomath, a new business called Reclaim Cooperative formed to launch Oregon’s first fish leather tannery.
-This group is already hosting hands-on workshops at Central Coast Food Web, sharing knowledge about traditional materials and circular design.
+>>>In Philomath, a new business called Reclaim Cooperative has formed to launch Oregon’s first artisanal fish leather tannery!

-The Oregon Ocean Cluster has also built momentum since February, introducing Mariculture X, an emerging seawater research and development system and accelerator farm created in partnership with Oo-nee Sea Ranch and Central Coast Food Web at the Yaquina Lab in Newport.
 This infrastructure project is one of six new strategic initiatives under the Cluster’s umbrella, designed to fuel the next generation of blue economy entrepreneurs.

 Urchin-Inspiration after the Blue Foods Forum

-The inspiration continues to spread.
-An Ecotrust staff member who visited Oo-nee Sea Ranch after the Forum recently began experimenting with watercolor pigments made from purple urchin shells, inspired by conversations during the site visit.
+An Ecotrust staff member who visited Oo-nee Sea Ranch as part of an OCMC project, recently began experimenting with watercolor pigments she made from purple urchin shells, inspired by conversations during a site visit.

 The next chapter is already being written, and we cannot wait to see where the tide takes us next.
 Save the date for the Blue Foods Forum 2026: February 1st & 2nd in Portland, Oregon.